Paterson Consolidated Brewing Company

-Paterson Consolidated Brewing Company is a conglomerate brewery that came about in 1890 with the union of four breweries Braun Brewery, Sprattler & Mennell, Graham Brewery, The Katz Brothers, and Burton Brewery after an English syndicate offered to buy them out.
+Paterson Consolidated Brewing Company is a conglomerate brewery that came about in 1890 with the union of five breweries Braun Brewery, Sprattler & Mennell, Graham Brewery, The Katz Brothers, and Burton Brewery after an English syndicate offered to buy them out.

 History

 Braun Brewery

 Founded by Christian Braun in 1855 on the corner of Braun and Marshall Street in Paterson.
 The brewery was very successful and even leased its space to Sprattler & Mennell.
 When Christian died in 1876 his sons Christian Jr. and Luis took over.
 At its peak it was producing 6,000 barrels a year.

 Sprattler & Mennel

 German immigrants Gustav Sprattler and Christian Mennel formed Sprattler & Mennel in 1870 while leasing space from Braun Brewery.
 In 1876 they moved to their own location on Marshall Street all the way to the Morris and Essex canals.
 Gustav died in 1885 and Mennel became sole owner.
 At their peak they brewed 40,000 barrels a year.